ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 While storage isn’t yet encrypted USBs hidden in squats, the ethos is clear: build resilient, community-controlled archives that withstand both state and market forces.
-Portuguese anarchist collectives like Disgraça in Lisbon support horizontal memory transmission—zines, oral history, communal libraries, and shared events that keep tactics, legal strategies, and protest stories alive by embedding them in social spaces, not siloed vaults.
+Portuguese anarchist collectives like Disgraça in Lisbon support horizontal memory transmission, zines, oral history, communal libraries, and shared events that keep tactics, legal strategies, and protest stories alive by embedding them in social spaces, not siloed vaults.

 ### Global justice through transnational disobedience